Why not incinerate? - The Case for Pyrolysis

 In order to properly incinerate all kinds of waste, we first need to heat a rotary kiln to more than 980 degrees Celsius.
 Only this reduces the volume and treats the waste properly in several steps so we can finally dispose it on the landfill.
 However, we need energy to start the process first.

 For plastic pyrolysis, we also need to heat the pyrolysis reactor first.
 To kickstart the process, we simply use our urban wood waste gasification system.
 When the reactor shows sufficiently high temperatures, we can start with pyrolysis.
 We only need temperatures around 400 degrees celsius, so less energy is required to heat and sustain the temperature in comparison with waste incineration.
-After the process beings, pyrolysis works without further energy from the outside, only fuelled by combustible syngas that we obtain as a byproduct from pyrolysis.
+After the process begins, pyrolysis works without further energy from the outside, only fuelled by combustible syngas that we obtain as a byproduct from pyrolysis.

 These are definitely some good reasons to conduct Plastic-to-NewOil pyrolysis instead of waste incineration for packaging waste.
 Do you have packaging waste that we can use to transform it into the first 100% Singapore-made NewOil?
 Get in touch with us so we can work together for a sustainable transition into the age of renewable energies and circular economy.